sfclearprices/sfclearprices.github.io/index.markdown

 <details>
 <summary>Will this raise prices?</summary>
-Yes, but not really.
-This will require prices include fees that we are <i>already paying</i>.
-So while nominal prices go up, but effective prices we are paying stay virtually the same.
+This will require prices include fees we are <i>already paying</i>.
+The price you see on the menu might go up, but without the added fees, the prices we'll pay at the end of the night stay virtually the same.
 </details>
 <span class="spacer" />